DrMainIT/hypersphere-manim/README.md

 Simple script using manim.
-The objective is try to rapresentate the hypersphere
+The objective is try to represent the hypersphere